-Allmost all server functionality has been implemented using an especially crafted server API which is described in the Erlang Web Server API.
-This API can be used to advantage by all who wish to enhance the core server functionality, for example with custom logging and authentication.
+Allmost all server functionality has been implemented using an especially crafted server API, it is described in the Erlang Web Server API.
+This API can be used to advantage by all who wants to enhance the server core functionality, for example custom logging and authentication.